Offices in Monterey & Santa Cruz, CA

 - The negligence must have led to some sort of damages, such as medical bills, funeral expenses, loss of income and future earnings, or loss of love, comfort, society, companionship, affection and moral support.

 The law can be confusing, so if you think you might have a case, don’t delay in seeking legal help.
-Under California law, you typically have just two years to file a claim (but in some cases the limitations period is MUCH shorter – for example, in a claim against a government entity such as a county or state hospital, you have only 6 months to file a claim), so contact the Monterey & Santa Cruz wrongful death lawyers at Allen Law Firm today.
+Under California law, you typically have just two years to file a claim (but in some cases the limitations period is MUCH shorter – for example, in a claim against a government entity such as a county or state hospital, you have only 6 months to file a claim), so contact the Monterey & Santa Cruz wrongful death attorneys at Allen Law Firm today.

 Types of Wrongful Death